speedyfriend67/Swifile-FileManager/README.md

 Swifty by SparkleChan is a way to build, make, run Swift projects (and ObjC later).

-This app is originally made in Swifty!
+This app is originally made in Swifty(SparkCode) by spar!

-Currently as this was made to be a Xcode project, no support made for Swifty for now.
+Currently as this was made to be a Xcode project, no support made for Swifty(SparkCode) for now.

 Also with tests we confirmed that this project has problem building with Swifty, and seems the fault is the compiler: Swift.
 The latest on Procursus is 5.7.x.
 More tests required.